 - DEVELOP A FAMILY PLAN - Your family's plan should be based on your vulnerability to the Hurricane Hazards.
 Keep a written plan and share your plan with family and friends that may be affected.

 - CREATE A DISASTER SUPPLY KIT - The disaster supply kit is a useful tool when you evacuate as well as making you as safe as possible in your home.
 There are certain items you need to have regardless of where you ride out a hurricane.

-- EMERGENCY EQUIPMENT – There is emergency equipment that is available will increase your family’s security, help ease your comfort levels and save money should you experience a hurricane.
+- EMERGENCY EQUIPMENT - There is emergency equipment that is available that will increase your family's security, help ease your comfort levels and save money should you experience a hurricane.
 Make sure you have this on hand and in good operating condition.

 - SECURE YOUR HOME - There are several things that you can do to make your home more secure and better able to withstand stronger storms.